 Acute allergies – Usually caused by bug bites or stings and comes with the following warning signs: facial swelling, vomiting, or even trouble breathing and an anaphylaxis reaction in serious cases.
 An immediate vet visit and medical attention is

 Food allergies – Common warning signs are an upset stomach, diarrhea, and vomiting but can also show themselves as skin conditions such as dry and itchy skin or even fur loss.

 Seasonal allergies – Believe it or not, dogs and other pets can have seasonal allergies just like people do.
 Generally shows itself as constant sneezing, licking, skin chewing, and sometimes an ear infection like clockwork around the same time every year.

-Skin allergies – Dry skin, constant itching, skin redness, or hives (small red bumps over the skin) are skin allergies signs usually caused by exposure to fleas, ticks, yard chemicals, harsh cleaning chemicals, or even a sign of a food allergy.
+Skin allergies – Dry skin, constant itching, skin redness, or hives (small red bumps over the skin) are skin allergy signs usually caused by exposure to fleas, ticks, yard chemicals, harsh cleaning chemicals, or even a sign of a food allergy.
 Tends to resolve itself and heal quickly when you remove the irritant from your dog’s affected areas.

 We also have another post going into common Shiba Inu health problems and allergies in more detail.

 If You Notice Excessive Nasal Discharge Or Bleeding, Immediately Contact Your Vet

 Excessive snot dripping from your pet’s nose is a possible warning sign of a possible allergy, cold, or medical issue.
 You should contact your vet to get their opinion and possibly book an appointment if they recommend it.

 If you ever notice your Shiba Inu’s nose is dripping blood, along with snot, drop everything and take them to your vet immediately.
 Nasal blood is an indicator of a much more serious medical issue and emergency.